openflighthpc/docs.openflighthpc.org/docs/flight-solo/index.md

     - Some sort of quickstart guide that links to various pages helpful for using flight environment and building with Flight Solo
 - Cluster Build Methods // Creating Clusters with Flight Solo
     - Tidied up a bit to be easier to navigate reference (see modular page)
+- Cluster Build Workflows
+    - Example with specific use-cases / user-data (connected to running workflows add the end)